isomerpages/pa-law/index.md

       image: /images/LAW_CDC_2025_KV.png
   - infobar:
       title: Webinar Topics
-      description: View our list of webinars to learn about your rights and equip yourself on how to best handle basic legal issues.
+      description: Register for our webinars to learn about your rights and equip yourself on how to best handle basic legal issues.
       button: More Information
       url: /2025/webinar/